Nitasha Tamar Sharma

 Woodrow Wilson Career Enhancement Grant (2009-2010)

 National Emerging Scholar, Diverse: Issues in Higher Education (2009)

 Weinberg College of Arts and Sciences Distinguished Teaching Award, Northwestern University (2009)

 Outstanding Teaching Award, African American Studies, Northwestern University (2006-2007, 2007-2008)

-Beyond Paradise: New Politics of Race in Hawai‘i, co-editor with Rudy Guevarra and Camilla Fojas.
-University of Hawai‘i Press (submitted)
+Beyond Ethnicity: New Politics of Race in Hawai‘i, co-editor with Rudy Guevarra and Camilla Fojas.
+University of Hawai‘i Press, 2018.

 “Black Hawaiians and Race in Hawai‘i.”
-In Beyond Paradise: New Politics of Race in Hawai‘i.
+In Beyond Ethnicity: New Politics of Race in Hawai‘i.
 Rudy Guevarra, Camilla Fojas, and Nitasha Sharma, eds.
-University of Hawai‘i Press (submitted)
+University of Hawai‘i Press, 2018.

 “Epilogue: The When and Where of Critical Mixed Race Studies,” in Red and Yellow, Black and Brown: Decentering Whiteness in Mixed Race Studies, eds.
-Paul Spickard, Joanne Rondilla, and Rudy Guevarra. (submitted)
+Paul Spickard, Joanne Rondilla, and Rudy Guevarra.
+Rutgers University Press, Fall 2017.